 “Line by Line” (writing and journaling) If I hadn’t picked up a pen and paper before I picked up alcohol, I may not be here to write this.
 Dozens of journals are piled in various places in my home.
 They all hold my life energy along with the myriad of emotions that flowed out of my head and heart and on to the pages.
 Just as importantly, they hold names, dates, and other details to spark memories that would otherwise have been lost.

 “From Escaping Myself to Finding Myself” (alcoholism and recovery) Alcoholism is a disease that is progressive and fatal.
-It was my escape before I even understood that the person I was trying to escape from was me.
-There is no cure, but there can be ongoing recovery.
+Alcohol was my escape before I even understood that the person I was trying to escape from was me.
+There is no cure for alcoholism, but there can be ongoing recovery.
 I trudge this recovery road daily, with fellow alcoholics and addicts to travel with, and a Great Spirit that shows me how not to take myself and life so seriously all the time.

 “Worth the Wait and the Work” (marriage and motherhood) I didn’t become a wife and mother until well into my thirties.
 Any earlier and I wouldn’t have been ready.
 That is what hindsight tells me anyway.
 To me, work means there is something or someone in my life that I treasure and want to keep treasuring.
 If I don’t put effort into these relationships, they slip away.
 Time, honesty, respect, kindness, and unconditional love are all part of the labor which is indeed a labor of love.